rotationalio/data-playground/finnhub/python/README.md

-# OpenSky Python
+# FinnHub Python

 Connect to the Finnhub API to get access to real-time stock market data and play around with generating your own trading and investment strategies!

 ## Setup

-FinnHub requires the `websockets` package for connecting to its API and the example code will use on the `pyensign` package to create a publisher that will collect data from FinnHub and a subscriber that will run a model pipeline using the `river` package to generate predictions.
+FinnHub requires the `websockets` package for connecting to its API and the example code will use the `pyensign` package to create a publisher that will collect data from FinnHub and a subscriber that will run a model pipeline using the `river` package to generate predictions.

 Create a virtual environment